-Charitable Gifts.
 Timing is especially important when considering a charitable gift.
 A gift of cash or appreciated stock may be completed quickly right up to year-end.
-A gift of real estate usually takes more time to complete properly but is well worth considering because of the tremendous tax benefits.
+A gift of real estate usually takes more time to complete properly, but is well worth considering because of the tremendous tax benefits.

 Family Gifts.
 If circumstances allow you to start transferring some of your wealth to children and grandchildren, consider making annual exemption gifts.
-For 2019, you are entitled to give $15,000 per person to any number of individuals free from gift tax.
+For 2019, you are eligible to give $15,000 per person to any number of individuals free from gift tax.

 This information is not legal or tax advice.
 Information is from sources deemed reliable.
 Information is subject to error, omission, withdrawal, or change.
 Contact your own legal or tax advisor before taking any action that would have a legal or tax consequence.